 The Failure to Switch to Protection Facility condition for MXP and TXP client ports occurs in a Y-cable protection group when a working or protect facility switches to its companion port by using a MANUAL command.
 For example, if you attempt to manually switch traffic from an unused protect port to an in-service working port, the switch will fail (because traffic is already present on the working port) and you will see the FAILTOSW condition.

-For more information about protection schemes, refer to the.
+Note For more information about protection schemes, refer to the Manage the Node chapter of the Cisco ONS 15454 DWDM Procedure GuideManage the Node document.

 Clear the FAILTOSW (2R, EQPT, ESCON, FC, GE, ISC, OCN/STMN, TRUNK, OTS) Condition